Pan Seared Teriyaki Salmon

 - Remove the fish from the refrigerator and debone it.
 Next, you’ll pat it dry (front and back) with a paper towel to remove any excess moisture.
 Dry skin equals a crispy skin which is always so tasty!

 - Lightly score the skin of the fish using a knife.
-This will prevent the fish from constricting and cooking unevenly when you place it in the hot pan.
+This will prevent the fish from constricting and cooking unevenly when you place it in the hot pan skin side down.

-- Season it with salt and pepper and let it sit for 15 -20 minutes before cooking.
+- Season it with salt and pepper and let it sit at room temperature for 15 -20 minutes before cooking.

 - In a large sauté pan, over medium heat add the water, garlic, liquid amino, brown sugar, and red pepper flakes.
 Stir well.